 If you’ve ever chased one around your cutting board repeatedly getting your knife stuck in it then you know cutting butternut squash is scarier than any movie where dolls come to life.

 Hands down the perfect squash for cooking in your little toaster oven is delicata squash.
 But acorn squash is a close second for sure.

-Acorn squash has a rind/skin that’s much thinner than butternut squash so it’s easier to slice and cook.
-Because of its small size, we can fit it in both of our toaster ovens.
-Usually, I can fit at least one acorn squash in our little Oster and two in our bigger Breville Smart Oven Pro (affiliate link).
+Acorn squash has a rind/skin that’s much thinner than butternut squash so it’s easier to slice and cook and because of its small size, we can fit it in both of our toaster ovens.
+Usually, I can fit at least one acorn squash in our little Oster and two in our bigger Breville Smart Oven Pro.